 Background

-What may be unclear from the indictment and news reports is that the evidence of this shocking scheme was not uncovered by the FBI, Special Counsel, Department of Justice, Georgia law enforcement, or even the Fulton County DA’s office, but by plaintiffs in a long-standing lawsuit filed in 2017, led by the Coalition for Good Governance (CGG).
+Plaintiffs in a long-standing Georgia lawsuit filed in 2017, led by the Coalition for Good Governance (CGG), uncovered evidence that the voting equipment in Coffee County, Georgia had been unlawfully accessed.
 CGG is an allied organization to Free Speech For People, and Susan Greenhalgh, FSFP’s Senior Advisor for Election Security is a consulting expert to the CGG plaintiffs in the lawsuit.

-After obtaining evidence that a theft of Georgia’s state voting system software had occurred in rural Coffee County, CGG successfully petitioned the Court for discovery regarding the suspected voting system breach in the Spring of 2022.
-Through records, emails, texts, videos, photographs, contracts, documents and depositions, the plaintiffs unearthed evidence that showed that Sidney Powell hired computer forensics operatives that traveled to Coffee County, and with the cooperation of the County’s election director, GOP chair, and one member of the Board of Elections, copied all of the software on the voting devices.
+After obtaining evidence that the voting system was improperly accessed, CGG successfully petitioned the Court for discovery regarding the breach in the Spring of 2022.
+Through records, emails, texts, surveillance videos, photographs, contracts, documents and depositions produced through court discovery, the plaintiffs amassed evidence that showed that Trump attorney Sidney Powell hired computer forensics operatives to go to Coffee County, and with the cooperation of the County’s election director and GOP county chair, copied all of the software on the voting devices.
+The records also revealed that the Georgia voting system breach was part of a larger, coordinated plot to similarly take software from voting equipment in other states and share it with the same network of Trump allies.

-To better understand the scope of the plot, Free Speech For People analyzed testimony to the House Select Committee to Investigate the January 6th Attack on the U.S. Capitol and found evidence indicating that the scheme to take copies of election software was discussed in December 2020 with Donald Trump in the White House.
+To better understand the scope of the plot, Free Speech For People exhaustively analyzed testimony to the House Select Committee to Investigate the January 6th Attack on the U.S. Capitol and found evidence indicating that the scheme to take copies of election software was discussed in December 2020 with Donald Trump in the White House.
+This was reported by the New York Times and MSNBC.

-The unauthorized access and distribution of voting system software by and among domestic extremists that have a record of attempting to undermine free and fair elections poses very real and serious threats to our elections and national security that warrant investigation and intervention by the federal law enforcement and security agencies.
-The absence of any federal action to investigate this breach, determine where the software had been shared, and prosecute those involved, puts future elections at risk.
-For this reason, Free Speech For People has prioritized pressing for a response from the Department of Justice, Special Counsel Jack Smith, the FBI and the Department of Homeland Security to assess and respond to the security threats facing the 2024 elections and beyond.
+The unauthorized access and distribution of voting system software by and among extremists that have a record of attempting to undermine free and fair elections introduced very real and serious threats to our elections and national security that warranted investigation and intervention by the federal law enforcement and security agencies.
+The absence of any federal action to investigate this breach, determine where the software had been shared, and prosecute those involved, put all subsequent elections at risk.
+Because of this increased risk, Free Speech For People and leading computer security experts urged Vice President Harris to seek recounts of paper ballots in swing states following the 2024 election.

 FSFP's Actions